Skip to main content

 Is Frisco expensive?

 Frisco has a range of home prices, from the mid-$400s to over $3 million in The Fields area.
-The median is $651,683 (down 4.7% from 2025).
-While it's generally higher than the DFW average, you're getting excellent schools, low crime, modern infrastructure, and a growing list of amenities in return.
-The 2026 buyer's market means you have negotiating leverage that didn't exist during the frenzied 2020-2023 period.
+The median is around $690,000, roughly flat year-over-year.
+While it's generally higher than the DFW average, you're getting excellent schools, modern infrastructure, and a growing list of amenities in return.
+The 2026 buyer-friendly market means you have negotiating leverage that didn't exist during the frenzied 2020-2023 period.

 What is Frisco known for?